avantrec/avantrec.github.io/sonoplus/avantrec.md

 # About Avantrec

-Avantrec Ltd is a startup company based in Bristol in the UK.
-SonoPlus is one element of our initial portfolio of development and consulting projects.
+**Avantrec Ltd** is a startup company based in Bristol in the UK.
+SonoPlus is one of our development projects.

+## SonoPlus

-We love our Sonos systems, and we have around twenty Sonos devices of various types.
-The idea for SonoPlus emerged from some fun personal projects we've undertaken to make Sonos even better.
-These projects worked out satisfyingly well, so we decided to experiment with packaging and simplifying them, to make them available to everyone without needing technical know-how.
+We love our Sonos systems, and the idea for SonoPlus emerged from some home projects to make our Sonos experience even better.
+The results were so good that we decided to experiment with productising and simplifying them, to make them available to everyone without needing any technical know-how.

-## Open Source Projects
+## Sonos Open Source Projects

-If you know your way around a Raspberry Pi, we offer a Docker-packaged version of AirConnect optimised for Sonos speakers:
+If you know your way around a Raspberry Pi, we offer a popular Docker packaged version of AirConnect optimised for Sonos speakers:

 [Docker AirConnect](https://github.com/pwt/docker-airconnect-arm)

-If you're comfortable using Python and would like to control your Sonos speakers from the command line, and build automation scripts, take a look at our Sonos command line utility:
+If you're comfortable using Python and would like to control your Sonos speakers from the command line, and to write powerful automation scripts, take a look at our Sonos command line utility:

 [SoCo-CLI: Control Sonos from the Command Line](https://github.com/avantrec/soco-cli)